aw-3/aw-3.github.io/_posts/2018-9-11-Tut-CheatEngine.md

 ## What is it good for?

 In my last post I used the term "Dynamic analysis," which basically just means analysing processes in real-time while they're running.
 This is useful because it allows us to find things that would normally be more difficult or even impossible with static analysis.
 An example would be scanning for your health, taking some damage, then rescanning for the new value.
+The equivalent with a static analyzer would be finding/identifying the pointer to it in a subroutine that reads/writes your health.

+## Dynamic vs Static Analysis

+There is no right or wrong here.
+They are both useful in their own regard and you should try to master both.
+However in certain games one may be more useful than the other.
+Example: Some games are packed and you will be unable to get any useful information with IDA (they can be unpacked, but that won't be covered here.)
+In most cases dynamic analysis would still work because the game is unpacked once running.

 ## Useful Features